More states are easing coronavirus restrictions this week, unnerving experts and some local officials - KVIA

 More states are easing coronavirus restrictions this week, unnerving experts and some local officials

-Several states are reopening from coronavirus shutdowns this week even as the number of people infected in the US gets closer to 1 million.
+Several states are reopening from coronavirus shutdowns this week despite the recommendations of health researchers.

+Colorado, Minnesota and Montana plan to ease social distancing and stay-at-home restrictions.

+Iowa will allow elective surgeries to resume and farmers markets to reopen starting Monday.

-Nationally, there have been 53,789 coronavirus deaths reported and more than 939,000 cases.
-Decisions to reopen go against a University of Washington model suggesting that no state should open their economies before May 1 — and many should wait much longer.
+Such reopenings go against against a University of Washington model suggesting that no state should open their economies before May 1 — and many should wait much longer.
+The university’s modeling has been frequently cited by the White House Coronavirus Task Force.

-Hawaii has relaxed beach restrictions, opening them up for visitors to fish and exercise but maintaining restrictions on loitering, Gov. David Ige said Saturday.
+But some states have already started reopening.
+Hawaii has reopened beaches for visitors to fish and exercise, but loitering will not be allowed, Gov. David Ige said Saturday.

-Georgia allowed some businesses to reopen with some guidelines Friday, including places where clients and workers get close: barber shops and hair salons, tattoo parlors, gyms and bowling alleys.
+Georgia allowed some businesses to reopen with certain guidelines Friday, including places where clients or workers are in close proximity such as barber shops, hair salons, tattoo parlors, gyms and bowling alleys.

 In Oklahoma, salons, barbershops, spas and pet groomers took appointments Friday, and some state parks and outdoor recreation areas also reopened.